Prittlewell royal Anglo-Saxon burial

 The Prittlewell royal Anglo-Saxon burial or Prittlewell princely burial is a high-status Anglo-Saxon burial mound which was excavated at Prittlewell, north of Southend-on-Sea, in the English county of Essex.

 Artefacts found by archaeologists in the burial chamber are of a quality that initially suggested that this tomb in Prittlewell was a tomb of one of the Anglo-Saxon Kings of Essex, and the discovery of golden foil crosses indicate that the burial was of an early Anglo-Saxon Christian.
 The burial is now dated to about 580, and is thought that it contained the remains of Sæxa, brother of Sæberht of Essex.

-In May 2019, some of the excavated artefacts went on permanent display in Southend Central Museum.
+From 2019, some of the excavated artefacts are on permanent display in Southend Central Museum and Planetarium.

 Excavation

 In the autumn of 2003, in preparation for a road-widening scheme, an archaeological survey was carried out on a plot of land to the north-east of Priory Park in Prittlewell.
 Earlier excavations had indicated Anglo-Saxon burials in the area, however it was not expected that such a significant find could be made.
 The archaeologists were lucky in the placement of their trench and uncovered a large Anglo-Saxon burial, and removed many important artefacts, mostly in metalwork.
 The site is located between the A1159 road and the Shenfield–Southend railway line, close to an Aldi supermarket and The Saxon King pub.

 Archaeologists from the Museum of London Archaeology Service, under the supervision of Atkins Ltd, excavated the site and discovered an undisturbed 7th-century chamber grave beneath a mound.
 They described it as "the most spectacular discovery of its kind made during the past 60 years".

 In total, about 110 objects were lifted by conservators in two phases, over a period of ten days.
 Some of the objects were block-lifted together with the soil in which they were embedded.
 The final lift was completed on 20 December 2003, with final defining of the chamber walls and back-filling continuing for three days after.

 The quality and preservation of the Prittlewell chamber burial has led to comparisons with the Sutton Hoo Ship Burial and associated graves, discovered in 1939, as well as with the discovery of Tutankhamun's tomb in 1922.